List of Star Wars creatures: Slivilith

+Snarb

-SnarbSnarbs are lizards with gray skin and 2 legs.
+Snarbs are lizards with gray skin and 2 legs.
 They live on Mimban.

+Sleen

-SleenSleens are lizards native to Dagobah.
+Sleens are lizards native to Dagobah.

 Spider

+Kinrath

-KinrathKinrath are large, venomous arachnid-like creatures that live on Dantooine and Kashyyyk.
+Kinrath are large, venomous arachnid-like creatures that live on Dantooine and Kashyyyk.
 They appear in Star Wars: Knights of the Old Republic and Star Wars: Knights of the Old Republic II: The Sith Lords.

+Knobby White Spider

-Knobby White SpiderKnobby White Spiders are a bizarre organism of the Dagobah System: essentially the larvae stage of the gnarl tree, resembling a gigantic arachnid, which roams the swamps and devours animals, and eventually anchors itself to the ground and becomes a mature tree.
+Knobby White Spiders are a bizarre organism of the Dagobah System: essentially the larvae stage of the gnarl tree, resembling a gigantic arachnid, which roams the swamps and devours animals, and eventually anchors itself to the ground and becomes a mature tree.

+Shell Spider

-Shell SpiderShell Spiders, as depicted in Darth Maul: Shadow Hunter, are known for their incredibly tough and durable silk, which was used to form dense armor plating for personal protection.
+Shell Spiders, as depicted in Darth Maul: Shadow Hunter, are known for their incredibly tough and durable silk, which was used to form dense armor plating for personal protection.
 When woven into a mat, shell spider silk could deflect a vibroblade as well as low-power beams and lasers.

+Spice spider

-Spice spiderSpice spiders, also called Energy Spiders, are arachnids, native to the mines of Kessel.
+Spice spiders, also called Energy Spiders, are arachnids, native to the mines of Kessel.
 Their excrement is the basis of the narcotic glitterstim.
 They are one of Han Solo's greatest fears, as he was chased by one in the Kessel Mines.
 About 9 years before the Clone Wars began, some of these spiders were brought to Ryloth and altered to produce the more potent narcotic "glitteryll".

+Webweaver

-WebweaverWebweavers are arachnid creatures that live on Kashyyyk.
+Webweavers are arachnid creatures that live on Kashyyyk.
 They are the dominant species on the dark lower and ground levels of the forest planet, where they use their violent characteristics to thrive.

+Splox

+Splox are large crabs found on the surface of Bogano.
+They are oftentimes found in packs with Bog Rats.

+Staga

-StagaStaga are used as herd animals on the planet Ambria.
+Staga are used as herd animals on the planet Ambria.
 They have tufts of fur on their shoulders, but are otherwise reptilian-looking, with scales, horns and thick tails.

+Stone Mite

-Stone MiteStone mites are scorpion-like creatures that cling to spaceships, consuming their hulls with a combination of strong jaws and acidic saliva.
+Stone mites are scorpion-like creatures that cling to spaceships, consuming their hulls with a combination of strong jaws and acidic saliva.
 Three individual stone mites can merge to form an ambiotic triont that features a hard shell, strengthened by electrolytic reactions.
 These creatures have been suspected as the work of military genetic engineers.
 Stone mites can be found across the galaxy, including on Tatooine, Coruscant, Malastare and Naboo.

+Storm beast

-Storm beastStorm Beasts are monsters that inhabit Malachor V.
+Storm Beasts are monsters that inhabit Malachor V.